-Undoubtedly, the Number One question on the minds of western governments concerns the nuclear weapons on Ukraine's territory.
-After a series of occasionally contradictory signals from Ukraine about the republic's intentions with respect to nuclear weapons, Leonid Kravchuk assured U.S. Secretary of State James Baker on December 18 that Ukraine would be nuclear-free, and he requested U.S. assistance in dismantling strategic and tactical nuclear weapons.
+Undoubtedly, the number one question on the minds of Western governments relates to the nuclear weapons on Ukraine's territory, which raise concerns about nuclear proliferation and loss of control over weapons of mass destruction.
+After a series of occasionally contradictory signals from Ukraine about the republic's intentions with respect to nuclear weapons, Leonid Kravchuk assured U.S. Secretary of State James Baker on December 18 that Ukraine would be nuclear-free, and requested U.S. assistance in dismantling strategic and tactical nuclear weapons.